Unbiased approximation of posteriors via coupled particle Markov chain Monte Carlo: Application: Gaussian graphical models

 with $p(G)$ the prior on $G$.

 As the normalising constant $I_G$ is not analytically available in general, some approximation is required.
 Standard approaches apply Monte Carlo or Laplace approximation of $p(G\cond Y)$ \citep{AtayKayis2005, Tan2017}.
 Recent work avoids approximation of normalising constants via careful MCMC constructions.
-See \citet{Wang2012, Cheng2012, Lenkoski2013}.
+See \citet{Wang2012, Cheng2012, Lenkoski2013, Hinne2014}.
 Our methodology falls in this latter direction of research.
-Compared to \citet{Wang2012, Cheng2012}, our MCMC samples directly from $G$-Wishart distributions, rather than preserving them, to improve mixing.
-Our MCMC sampler is very similar to the one in \cite{Lenkoski2013}, with the exception of sampling elements of the involved precision matrices directly from the full conditional distribution, rather that applying a Metropolis-within-Gibbs step.
-Such a choice removes a tuning parameter.
+Compared to \citet{Wang2012, Cheng2012}, our MCMC samples directly from $G$-Wishart laws, rather than preserving them, to improve mixing.
+Our MCMC sampler is very similar to the one in \cite{Lenkoski2013}, with the exception of sampling elements of the precision matrices directly from the full conditional distribution, rather that applying a Metropolis-within-Gibbs step.

 We use a size-based prior \citep[Section~2.4]{Armstrong2009} for $G$.
 That is, $p(G)$ is the induced marginal of a joint prior distribution on $G$ and the number of edges $n_e=|E|$ such that the prior on $G$ given $n_e$ is uniform, ${p(G\cond n_e)}\propto 1$.
-For $n_e$, we chose a truncated geometric distribution with success probability $1/(p+1)$, i.e.~$p(n_e) \propto \{p/(p+1)\}^{n_e}$, $n_e=0,1,\dots, p(p-1)/2$.
+For $n_e$, we choose a truncated geometric distribution with success probability $1/(p+1)$, i.e.~$p(n_e) \propto \{p/(p+1)\}^{n_e}$, $n_e=0,1,\dots, p(p-1)/2$.
 This choice completes the prior specification for $G$ and induces sparsity.
 The success probability is such that the mean of the non-truncated geometric law equals the number of vertices $p$.
 Prior elicitation based on the sparsity constraint that the prior mean of $n_e$ equals $p$ has also been used with independent-edge priors \citep[Section~2.4]{Jones2005}.